mvgorp/RepData_PeerAssessment1/PA1_template.md

 means_df = as.data.frame.table(means)
 names(means_df) = c("interval","mean")

-# Use these means of intervals over all days to fill in NA's
+# Use these means of intervals over all days to fill in the NA's
 data_new = data
 for (i in 1:nrow(data_new)) {
     # If NA is found